SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 You gain the service of a familiar.
 The familiar can use the help action and you can cast any touch or melee hit spell through the familiar.

-# 23. - Gone with The Wind (V) level 1 Transmutation

-You move like the wind.
-For the duration, your movement doesn't provoke opportunity attacks.
-Once before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
-That attack deals an extra 1d8 force damage on a hit.
-Whether you hit or miss, your walking speed increases by 30 feet until the end of that turn.

-# 24. - Magnify Gravity (V,S) level 1 Transmutation
+# 23. - Magnify Gravity (V,S) level 1 Transmutation

 Sharply increase gravity in a 10-foot-radius sphere to crush and slow targets.

-# 25. - Mule (V,S) level 1 Transmutation
+# 24. - Mule (V,S) level 1 Transmutation

 The recipient of this spell is able to ignore the effects of heavy loads or armor on movement speed.
 They can also carry slightly more weight.

-# 26. - Radiant Motes (V,S) level 1 Evocation
+# 25. - Radiant Motes (V,S) level 1 Evocation

 Unleashes a swarm of 4 radiant projectiles that deal 1d4 radiant damage each.
 When you cast this spell using a spell slot of 2nd level or higher, the spell creates 1 more projectile for each slot above 1st.

-# 27. - Sanctuary (V,S) level 1 Abjuration
+# 26. - Sanctuary (V,S) level 1 Abjuration

 Ward an ally within 30 ft.
 The ward ends if the warded creature makes an attack or casts a spell that affects an enemy.

-# 28. - Searing Smite (V) level 1 Evocation
+# 27. - Searing Smite (V) level 1 Evocation

 On your next hit your weapon flares with white-hot intensity, and the attack deals an extra 1d6 fire damage to the target and causes the target to ignite in flames.
 At the start of each of its turns the target must make a successful Constitution saving throw to stop burning, or take 1d6 fire damage.
 Higher Levels: for each slot level above 1st, the initial extra damage dealt by the attack increases by 1d6.

-# 29. - Skin of Retribution (V,S) level 1 Abjuration
+# 28. - Skin of Retribution (V,S) level 1 Abjuration

 Choose a type: Acid, Cold, Fire, Lightning, Poison, or Thunder.
 A protective elemental skin envelops you, covering you and your gear.
 You gain 5 temporary hit points per spell level for the duration.
 In addition, if a creature hits you with a melee attack while you have these temporary hit points, the creature takes 5 damage of the chosen type per spell level.

-# 30. - Spike Barrage (V) level 1 Conjuration
+# 29. - Spike Barrage (V) level 1 Conjuration

 The next time you hit a creature with a ranged weapon attack before the spell ends, this spell creates a rain of thorns that sprouts from your ranged weapon or ammunition.
 In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity saving throw.
 A creature takes 1d10 piercing damage on a failed save, or half as much damage on a successful one.

+# 30. - Swift Strike (V) level 1 Transmutation

+You move like the wind.
+For the duration, your movement doesn't provoke opportunity attacks.
+Once before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
+That attack deals an extra 1d8 force damage on a hit.
+Whether you hit or miss, your walking speed increases by 30 feet until the end of that turn.

 # 31. - Thunderous Smite (V) level 1 Evocation